kfatehi/riva_tts_proxy/README.md

     - NVIDIA GPU with >=15 GB of VRAM (works great on a 4090)

 Note about memory usage: I tried to turn off the other features in Riva but it seems to load all models regardless.
 This may be because I would have to run "riva_init.sh" again, but it takes very long so I'm unwilling to perform that test. "riva_start.sh" should just be respecting the config, but it loads all the models, therefore I cannot recommend people try this without a large enough GPU.

+With that said, the [support matrix](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/support-matrix.html) indicates that you only need 2.1GB for the TTS model.

 ## Usage